hinata-devcode/Venkatesh/README.md

 ---

-## 📌 What I'm Focused On
+## 📌 What I'm Thinking About

-- Deepening my understanding of **distributed systems** — consistency, fault tolerance, and async patterns
+- How **distributed systems** stay consistent under failure — not just in theory, but in the specific ways payment systems break in production
-- Exploring **system design** at scale — how real payment and platform systems are architected
+- The gap between "it works" and **"it's observable, recoverable, and safe to operate"** — and how to close it through better architecture choices
-- Getting better at writing backend code that is not just functional but **observable, recoverable, and maintainable**
+- How large-scale platforms like Razorpay's Payouts handle correctness guarantees at volume

 ---